ethereum/execution-specs/docs/writing_tests/code_standards.md

 While this seems like a long list, a correctly configured editor (see [VS Code Setup](../getting_started/setup_vs_code.md)) essentially assures:

-1. 1, 2 and 3 are automatically covered.
+1. Points 2 and 3 are automatically covered.
-2. 4 & 5 are mostly covered.
+2. Points 1, 4 & 5 are mostly covered.
 Additionally, if you skip type hints, they won't be checked; we can help you add these in the PR.

 These checks must pass in order for the execution-spec-tests Github Actions to pass upon pushing to remote.

+!!! info "Running the checks with tox"
-In order to help verify these checks, the `tox` tool can be used locally, see [Verifying Changes](./verifying_changes.md).
+    All these checks can be executed locally in a single command, `tox`, see [Verifying Changes](./verifying_changes.md).

+    If you need help, [get in touch](../getting_help/index.md)!